 4. action verbs

-3. Be able to compare and contrast the use ordered and unordered lists and to use the appropriate punctuation for lists.
+3. Be able to compare and contrast the use ordered and unordered lists and to use the appropriate punctuation and consistent style for lists.

 4. Know how to apply the general principles stated in the section on “clarity”.